Steven Thomas Finn

 April 04, 1989, Watford, Hertfordshire

-Right hand bat
+Right hand Bat

-Right arm fast medium
+Right arm Fast medium

 Parmiter's School, Watford

-Finn won a Test recall against South Africa but a habit of hitting the stumps in his delivery stride became costly when Graeme Smith drew attention to it at Headingley.
+Finn played just one Test in 2011, though an impressive tour of India pushed him firmly into one-day contention.
+The following home summer, his habit of hitting the stumps in his delivery stride became costly when Graeme Smith drew attention to it at Headingley.
 The umpires decided to call dead ball and Finn was denied Smith's wicket.
-A few months later, 'Finn's Law' was created, making any wicket taken after a bowler had knocked over the stumps a no ball.
+A few months later a law was created, making any wicket taken after a bowler had knocked over the stumps a no-ball.

-If the collapse of his action in Australia in 2013/14 was a low point, he was successful enough to proclaim in England's 2015 Ashes victory that his problems were behind him, encouraged by a Test-best 6 for 79 at Edgbaston.
-He acquitted himself ably enough, too during England's series win in South Africa, only for his career to take another twist when he lost his limited-overs place just as he returned to Test cricket.
+After that tumultuous winter, he rebuilt his confidence with the help of Middlesex bowling coach Richard Johnson and had success in the 2015 Ashes series, taking six wickets in an innings at Edgbaston.
+He then acquitted himself ably enough in England's series win in South Africa the following season, only for his career to take another twist when he lost his limited-overs place just as he returned to Test cricket.